f4exb/sdrangel/Readme.md

 <h3>Prerequisites for 16.04 LTS</h3>

-You need to install the ffmpeg v.3 suite.
+For DATV demodulator support you need to install the ffmpeg v.3 suite.
 Therefore you will need to add this PPA to the sources list using this command:
 `sudo add-apt-repository ppa:jonathonf/ffmpeg-3`

 Then do `sudo apt-get update` and go to the next step.
 Alternatively if you have an older version of ffmpeg suite already installed just do `sudo apt-get dist-upgrde`.